-Staying with local families allows you to live like a local
+Stay with local families and live like a local

 Good to know about Vietnam